Ethnic minorities in the United States Armed Forces during World War II: Possible reasons for ethnic minority participation

 The participation of ethnic minorities in the US armed forces during World War II highlighted an inconsistency in American ideology at the time.
 The United States invaded German-occupied Europe to fight against Nazi Germany and their ideas of a master race, while at the same time perpetuating extreme levels of racism and discrimination at home to all minorities, most prominently African Americans.
 These soldiers and sailors were aware of this perceived double standard, and thus began the Double V campaign for a "Double Victory": a victory against National Socialism and Fascism abroad, and a victory against racism at home.
 The black soldiers fought for equal citizenship and better job opportunities.
 W.E.B.
 Du Bois declared that in order to win World War II, we must also win the “War for Racial Equality” at home.

 As the enlistment statistics below demonstrate, some men were drafted, others enlisted voluntarily.
 Ethnic minorities gave many patriotic reasons for wanting to participate in the War effort.
 For many, it was an exciting role and essential to identify with one's pride and courage.
 For some, fighting in the war was a way to prove their patriotism and honor their love for their country.
 Those who fight for this reason considered themselves Americans, independently of race, and thus felt obligated or proud to fight for their country.
 Others took a strategic approach, serving in the U.S. armed forces with the belief that once they returned as veterans the U.S. would have to do away with racial discrimination and segregation.
 Others still recognized the opportunity to achieve financial security for their families; jobs in the armed forces could provide them with steady incomes when they were often excluded from jobs in the defense industries and trade unions at home.
 Women were not drafted, but they enlisted with the same motivations as the men.
-Japanese Americans who are US citizens volunteered in large numbers, especially in Hawaii.
+Japanese Americans who were US citizens volunteered in large numbers, especially in Hawaii.
 The Cuban-American community, based in Florida, saw military services and opportunity for adventure, patriotism and financial aid to their family.